 What Is Assertive Community Treatment?

 The key to ACT’s success is the team’s focus on partnership.
 The person served (sometimes called the “consumer”) is understood to have choice and agency in their treatment.
 Services seek to reduce stigma and barriers to care and improve access.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) offers a toolkit to help providers of ACT meet fidelity for the model and ensure the best outcomes.3
+The Substance Abuse and Mental Health Services Administration (SAMHSA) offers a toolkit to help providers of ACT ensure the best outcomes.2

 The biggest difference between traditional care and ACT is the intensity of care and coordination.
 ACT’s service delivery model has specific requirements on caseload size, method, and philosophy of care.
 Traditional programs are provided “a la carte” with the consumer choosing between services and navigating among providers.
 With ACT, the menu of services is available under one umbrella, while still ensuring that each person has self-determination.